DSC-SPIDAL/pub/README.md

       Furmanski](http://dl.acm.org/author_page.cfm?id=81100369005)\
-      C^3^P Proceedings of the third conference on Hypercube concurrent computers and applications - Volume 2, 1989] 1024.
-[1024.[Use of the hypercube for symbolic quantum
+      C^3^P Proceedings of the third conference on Hypercube concurrent computers and applications - Volume 2, 1989] 1024. [[Use of the hypercube for symbolic quantum
       chromodynamics](http://dl.acm.org/authorize?4126)]\
       [A.